 I wasn’t convinced Sam would settle easily, but he proved me wrong!
 I let Sam take the lead, as I was determined to keep him up as late as possible, in the hope of getting a few hours’ sleep in.
 Sam was trying to go to sleep at around 9pm, so I got him ready for bed and then we had some sleepy cuddles.
 He eventually fell asleep at around 10pm…

 Sam slept through until 7.40am!
 (He woke briefly twice, and switched his sheep on, but settled back to sleep straight away).
-Once he woke, he stayed in bed, relaxing with his iPad, so I took him breakfast in bed into the tent.
-Sam ate this and then got up, Once he was dressed, Sam sat patiently in one tent while we packed away the other, then he sat on his chair and pottered around, running up and down our pitch while we packed away the 2nd tent and all of the gear.
+Once he woke, he stayed in bed, relaxing with his iPad,.
+So I took him breakfast in bed into the tent.
+Sam ate this and then got up.
+Once he was dressed, Sam sat patiently in one tent while we packed away the other.
+Then he sat on his chair and pottered around.
+He was happily running up and down our pitch while we packed away everything else.

 All things considered, I think Sam did amazingly well.
-I am confident he’d have had a much better time if we didn’t have the dogs with us, but he still handled it really well, and made me super proud!
+I am confident he’d have had a much better time if we didn’t have the dogs with us,.
+However, he still handled it really well, and made me super proud!
 Well done Sam!

 Finally, find more of our Autism blog posts here.